gromacs/gromacs/docs/reference-manual/references.rst

 .. _refSteen-Saethre2014a:

 :sup:`163` B. Steen-Sæthre, A.C.
-Hoffmann, and D. van der Spoel, “Order parameters and algorithmic approaches for detection and demarcation of interfaces in hydrate-fluid and ice-fluid systems,” *J. Chem.
+Hoffmann, and D. van der Spoel, "Order parameters and algorithmic approaches for detection and demarcation of interfaces in hydrate-fluid and ice-fluid systems," *J. Chem.
 Theor.
 Comput.*, **10** 5606–5615 (2014).

 .. raw:: html